-As of March 2020, due to the threat of coronavirus/COVID-19 spread in the community and to insure our own health and safety, we are temporarily closed to the public for farmstand shopping or farm visits of any kind, including tours.
+As of March 2020, (and continuing far into 2021) due to the threat of coronavirus/COVID-19 spread in the community and to insure our own health and safety, we are temporarily closed to the public for farmstand shopping or farm visits of any kind, including tours.
 We do have pre-orders with socially distanced pre-scheduled pickups in our parking lot available, on a limited basis.
 Learn about ARTfarm LLC’s pandemic response here.

 We have started a farmshare program with online reservations and staggered pickup times for a pre-selected ‘box’ of produce, primarily on Wednesdays and Saturdays, so read our guidelines to find out how to participate.